 Hungry for more?
 Chow down on these:

-Mimolette Cheese and Apple-Cranberry Galette Recipe © 2007 Laura Werlin.
+Mimolette, Apple and Cranberry Galette Recipe © 2007 Laura Werlin.
 Photo © 2014 Linda Nightwood.
 All rights reserved.